Hlth 57A (Health 57A)

 1) Read the first aid Secondary Assessment and briefly write up the five most important new things you learned from the reading.
 If you already knew it all, briefly write up the most important things.

-2) Read First Aid Facts and Fallacies and write up five things, that you learned from the reading, either those you did not know, or that you think most people do not know, or some combination.
+2) Read First Aid Facts and Fallacies and write up five things that you learned from the reading, either those you did not know, or that you think some or many people do not know, or some combination.
 You do not need to click on and read all the links, but most are short reads.

 _____________________